Richard Valpy: Life and career

 The school was declining before Valpy's long reign closed.
 His successor was his son, Francis Valpy (1797-1882), appointed in 1830.
 Richard Valpy died in London.
 He is buried in a mausoleum in front of the main chapel in Kensal Green Cemetery.

-A statue was erected in St Lawrence's Church to commemorate him.
+A statue was erected in Reading's St Lawrence's Church to commemorate him.
+Valpy Street, in Reading town centre and adjacent to the then site of Reading Grammar School, is named after him.

-He was also the father of printer and publisher Abraham John Valpy and of New Zealand pioneer William Henry Valpy.
+His brother Edward Valpy was an English cleric, classical scholar and schoolteacher, and he was the father of printer and publisher Abraham John Valpy and of New Zealand pioneer William Henry Valpy.

 Bowdlerisation

 "The Second part of King Henry the Fourth, altered from William Shakespeare as it was acted at Reading School in October 1801.
 Published as it was performed for the benefit of the Humane Society" By Richard Valpy.

 "WHEN the First Part of King Henry the Fourth was played at Reading School, it was sufficient to curtail some tedious pages, and to omit some exceptionable expressions.
 In the Second Part it was absolutely necessary to do more.
 This Play in the original is disfigured not only with indelicate speeches, but with characters that cannot now be tolerated on a public theatre."